BackSlasher/blog.backslasher.net/content/testing-local-facebook-applications-with-abe.md

 My immediate thought was to disable ABE while developing, but I've decided to take this opportunity to learn how it works.
-I saw the different rule looks like this:
+I saw the relevant rule looks like this:
 ~~~~text
 # Prevent Internet sites from requesting LAN resources.
 Site LOCAL